KR-Labs/KRAnalytics/docs/api-documentation/API_KEY_MANAGER_IMPLEMENTATION.md

 ## Conclusion

-The API Key Manager utility is **production-ready** and provides enterprise-grade API authentication for the Quipu Analytics Suite.
+The API Key Manager utility is **production-ready** and provides enterprise-grade API authentication for the Khipu Analytics Suite.
 All 4 required APIs are operational, and the system is prepared for Phase 1 API expansion (6 additional APIs).

 **Key Achievements:**
 - ✅ Security best practices implemented